 The easiest lunch ever

 An open sandwich.
 Surely you have bread at home or work somewhere near to a store that sells some?
-Two slices of sourdough, slathered with a whole avocado, squeeze of lemon and sea salt, is filling enough to stand as breakfast or lunch, or check out the article above for advanced tips.
+Two slices of sourdough, slathered with a whole avocado, a squeeze of lemon and sea salt is filling enough to stand as breakfast or lunch.